 my manager wants to be cc’d on all my emails by Alison Green on April 3, 2014 A reader writes: My manager asks me to copy him on almost any email correspondence I mention to him.
 (So much so that I avoid mentioning I’m contacting someone; instead I try to report outcomes, not processes.)
 We’re in a field (maybe this is all fields) where it’s common practice to call colleagues to ask about collaborations—it’s easier to talk about touchy subjects and tends to get better results.
 He does this too— but often if I mention talking with colleagues, he says, “You should email them and copy me.”
 Often, when I do add him to an email, the responders delete him from the string—it’s often the team I’m working on plus my manager on an email I originate.
 They delete him, I’m assuming, because it’s odd he’s on an email that will result in nuanced, detailed responses.
 (I have the embarrassing job of re-adding his name on the response.)
 Other times, he wants to be copied as a passive aggressive nod to other units that he “knows I’m reaching out to them” or because I’m collaborating with someone a level up from me—his level, not mine.
 Occasionally, copying him makes sense (in some of the political hot spots around our institution), but I’m just wondering: is this typical and normal?
 I’m four years into the working world and on my second job, but this practice drives me crazy.
 I’ve been swearing I won’t do it when I’m a manager.
 No, it’s not normal.
 It’s weird.
 It’s a reasonable request when there’s a specific reason for it — for instance, he was the one last talking to Jane about Topic X and so he wants her to know that he’s in the loop on the new direction it’s going in.
 Or there’s a political sensitivity where Jane is likely to wonder why he’s not in the loop.
 But doing it as a routine is odd.
 Why not ask him about it?
 You could say something like, “I noticed that you’ve asked to be copied on a lot of emails of this sort.
 What’s your thinking there — is the concern that they might otherwise not realize you’re in the loop and wonder why I’m contacting them without you being part of the conversation?”
 You could even say, “It sometimes makes me concerned that people will think I’m cc’ing you so often because I don’t trust them to respond if you’re not visibly in the loop or that I’m trying to borrow your authority in a way that won’t help me build good relationships with them.
 I wonder if you’d be willing to let me skip it more often unless there’s a specific case where it’ll be particularly helpful?”
 (Hat tip: I stole “borrowing authority” from a commenter, and it’s the perfect term for this concept.)
-You may also like:someone sent our company revenge porn of our employeewhen is it okay to address someone I don't know well by their first name in an email?what's up with people responding to emails with a phone call? { 116 comments }
+You may also like:someone sent our company revenge porn of our employeehow do I ask for things and get people to actually help me (as a manager and as a volunteer)?what's up with people responding to emails with a phone call? { 116 comments }

 Celeste* April 3, 2014 at 2:08 pm Does he do it with everyone?
 It could be some sort of issue with control or anxiety.
 I don’t really understand how getting a huge volume of email due to CC’s helps his productivity.
 I also wonder what he does if he figures out he’s been dropped from the string.
 I hope AAM’s suggestion cuts down on it.